jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.headerfooter.md

-The `<DropDownHeader />` and `<DropDownFooter />` components are used to add a fixed header and/or footer element to the dropdown.
+`DropDownHeader` and `DropDownFooter` are used to add a fixed header and/or footer element to dropdowns.
 These elements don't scroll with the rest of the list, and are ignored by the default arrow key handlers.
-Add these components via the `header` and `footer` prop on the `<DropDown />` component.
+Add these components via the `header` and `footer` props in `DropDown`.

 ```
 const DropDownToggled = require('./DropDownToggled').default;